 - Stomach pain

 Ketone testing may be used in type 1 diabetes to screen for early ketoacidosis.
-The ketones test is usually done using a urine sample.
-Blood ketone testing is also now available, but it is more expensive than urine testing.
+The ketones test is usually done using a urine sample or a blood sample.

 Ketone testing is usually done: